radiql/types-audio/README.md

 # types-audio
-A collection of data types commonly used in audio applications
+A collection of data types commonly used in audio stories